 2 ONE Geology – Global Geology

 Where ONE Geology lacks in sheer elegance (see above) it makes up with usability and complete global coverage.
-OneGeology Portal enables data accessibility to everyone.
-This is pretty powerful.
-Geologic maps are at your fingertips with data consistency across the globe.
+OneGeology Portal enables data accessibility to everyone which is pretty powerful.
+At your fingertips, you can see geologic maps with data consistent across the globe.

 3 NOAA Marine Geology Viewer

 Imagine getting a look at the geology under the ocean.
 The NOAA Marine Geology Viewer lets you do exactly this.
-See geology surveys from sediment data reports by cruising the ocean floor.
-Connect the dot with the report.
+Based on geology surveys from sediment data reports, you can cruise geology from the ocean floor.

 Rocks have a long history.
-Longer than human beings.
+Actually, much longer than human beings.
 They were formed in different eras, periods and epochs billions of years ago.